RandomSearch18/a-level-project/docs/readme.md

 I re-tested this case and it now returns a `1` exit code as expected.

 This section is done now.
-Note that all this is equivalent to the first line of pseudocode for this module ("data_file = argv[1]").
+Note that the code from the last two sections is equivalent to the first line of pseudocode for this module ("data_file = argv[1]").
 The actual code is much longer because it includes validation and splits things into functions, whereas the pseudocode just shows the basic flow of the program.

 ---